Stick Talk Leadership Incubator

 - connects cohort members with additional mentors and experiential learning and economic opportunities within and beyond their communities.

 We activated the Leadership Incubator with an initial cohort this winter.
-We are currently raising funds to continue this project into the spring and summer.
+Please help us continue this project into the summer by making a one-time gift or becoming a Stick Talk monthly sustainer at any level.

-Please help fortify our survivor-centered youth leadership model for the uncertain times ahead.
-Join us in supporting young Black and Brown people to be instruments of growth, safety, and accountability in their families and neighborhoods.
+Thank you for investing in young Black and Brown people as instruments of growth, safety, and accountability in their families and neighborhoods.

 With gratitude,